zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup-gb.md

 ### Prerequisites

-The following lab requires an Oracle Cloud account and LiveLabs workshop reservation completed successfully.
+The following lab requires an Oracle Cloud account and LiveLabs workshop reservation id.

 ## **STEP 1**: Login to the OCI Console and Launch the Cloud Shell